 Dick Wheeler started instructing at TDI in 2004.
 Dick is a NRA Certified Pistol Instructor and Range Safety Officer, and is also certified by the Ohio Peace Officer Training Commission as a Unit Firearms Instructor (revolver, semi-auto pistol & shotgun) and Range Safety Officer.
 Dick is a member of The International Association of Law Enforcement Firearms Instructors and a member of The International Law Enforcement Educators and Trainers Association.
 Dick was a law enforcement officer for 10-years, many years ago, for the Cities of Westerville and Pataskala,Ohio.
 Dick currently is the President of an Engineering Consulting company in Columbus,Ohio.

-Warren’s background is in the property and casualty insurance industry.
-He began his career in insurance claims 1975, and over the years he has handled all types of claims, from fires to fatalities.
+Warren’s background is in the property and casualty insurance industry, dealing with all types of claims, from fires to fatalities.
 Over the course of his career, he was involved in more than 25,000 claims.
-For 22 years he operated his own business as an independent adjuster.
+For 22 years Warren operated his own business as an independent adjuster.
 He frequently found himself going to areas where certain police officers advised him that he should carry a firearm.
 This situation spurred his desire to obtain some real-world training.
-He learned of this training facility from John Benner (the circumstances remain shrouded in foggy memories), Warren took his first class in 1992.
+Learning of this training facility from John Benner (the circumstances remain shrouded in foggy memories), Warren took his first class in 1992.
 He attended many classes and was given the opportunity to become a part-time instructor in 2002.
 He assists primarily with the handgun classes, although the Tac Shotgun class is one of his personal favorites.
-Warren considers it an honor to work with our students, and he is grateful for the opportunity to instruct others in the the skills and tactics taught at TDI..
+NRA-certified as a Pistol Instructor and Range Safety Officer, Warren is honored to have the opportunity to work with the students who come to TDI.

 -Veteran TDI Student and Instructor